Gothic Metal

 During the middle of this decade, Moonspell, Theaters des Vampires and Cradle of Filth brought a gothic edge to black metal.

-At the end of the decade, Tristania, Penumbra and Within Temptation developed a Symphonic Metal variant of Gothic Metal.
+At the end of the decade, Tristania, Penumbra, and Within Temptation developed a Symphonic Metal variant of Gothic Metal.

-In the 21st century, Gothic Metal reached the mainstream in Europe, particularly in Finland, where groups such as Entwine, HIM, Lullacry and Poisonblack released hits or number-one albums on the charts.
+Gothic Metal reached the mainstream in Europe, particularly in Finland, where groups such as Entwine, HIM, Lullacry and Poisonblack released hits or number-one albums on the charts.
 In the United States, however, bands such as Type O Negative, HIM, Lacuna Coil Evanescence and Cradle of Filth achieved a large degree of commercial success.